Here's how we restore American democracy

-Nye is president of the nonprofit and nonpartisan Center for the Study of the Presidency and Congress.
-He was a Democratic member of the House from Virginia from 2009 to 2011.
+Nye is the president and CEO of the Center for the Study of the Presidency and Congress and a former member of Congress from Virginia.

 The American democracy is an incredible tradition that has been the envy of the world and remained resilient through two centuries.
 Though it has had to adapt to constantly reach for our ideals of equality and effectiveness, it has endured.

 Yet the project is straining under the stresses of destructive factionalism our Founders warned us about at the outset of the republic, and it appears near the breaking point.
 The Economist Intelligence Unit’s new “Democracy Index 2021” has ranked the United States as 26th in the world and rated our country as a “flawed democracy” for the sixth year running.
 It is time for a serious reflection on the flaws plaguing our democracy and what we can do to fix them.

 The EIU report cites extremely high levels of political polarization as a key problem.
 Our country is largely divided into political camps that define the other camp as an existential threat.
 Extreme competition for congressional majority compels politicians to ramp up practices like gerrymandering electoral districts for partisan advantage, which serves to destroy faith in politics and to further polarize the behavior of officials whose elections depend primarily on the sentiments of the most extreme party faithful.
 Closed primaries concentrate power on the fringes, as the primary is the only competitive election in most congressional districts.